ViktoriiaProtasova/goit-react-hw-08-phonebook/README.md

 # Phonebook App

-The “Contact Book” program has been implemented with the possibility of registration, login, and user update, as well as working with a private collection of contacts — added routing with the React Router library.
+The “Phonebook App” program has been implemented with the possibility of registration, login, and user update, as well as working with a private collection of contacts — added routing with the React Router library.